kritika1694/GII/README.md

  - Data analysis and Visualizations in PowerBI: Changed column names; Two additional columns created: Education gap and LFPR Gap; DAX formulas for: average GII, average LFPR_F, average MMR and Gender Parity in Education; Creation of an interactive dashboard.

-Dashboard of GII on PowerBI (Kindly review the file on PowerBI tosee dashboard interactions- https://github.com/kritika1694/GII/blob/main/GII%20PowerBI.pbix):
+Dashboard of GII on PowerBI (Kindly review the file on PowerBI to see dashboard interactions- https://github.com/kritika1694/GII/blob/main/GII%20PowerBI.pbix):

 ![2](https://github.com/user-attachments/assets/ec96630e-350b-4a87-806e-71a52f348e12)